-With the goal of strengthening long-term competitiveness across our company, in 2018 we allocated Ps.
-11,424 million to acquiring coolers and returnable bottles, information technologies to the market and logistics, as well as modernizing our production plants, distribution centers, and transportation fleet.
+With the goal of strengthening long-term competitiveness across our company, in 2018 we allocated MXN 11,424 million in the acquisition of coolers and returnable bottles, information technologies applied to the market and logistics, as well as modernizing our production plants, distribution centers, and transportation fleet.

-We also consolidated our investment in South America by finalizing the acquisition of the Corporación Lindley common shares owned by The Coca-Cola Company, representing 38.5% of the capital stock.
+We also consolidated our investment in South America by finalizing the acquisition of Arca Continental Lindley common shares owned by The Coca-Cola Company, representing 38.5% of the capital stock.
 With this transaction we now own a 99.8% share in the company.

-Our Operating Income for 2018 reached Ps.
-18,570 million, with an Operating Margin of 11.7%, while Net Income stood at Ps.
-8,702 million, or 33.5% below 2017, due to non-recurring income from the sale of the Topo Chico brand and tax adjustments in the U.S. resulting in an extraordinary benefit in 2017.
+Our Operating Income for 2018 reached MXN 18,570 million, with an Operating Margin of 11.7%, while Net Income stood at MXN 8,702 million, or 33.5% below 2017, due to non-recurring income from the sale of the Topo Chico brand and tax adjustments in the U.S. resulting in an extraordinary benefit in 2017.

 In our company's main market, our Volume was up for the fourth consecutive year, showing a 2.3% increase year-over-year, proving the strength of our commercial execution and customer service capabilities.
-Net Sales were Ps.
-62,383 million, 6.7% higher than the prior year.
+Net Sales were MXN 62,383 million, 6.7% higher than the prior year.